SafeFlightEuroGNC/safeflighteurognc.github.io/2-Slides.md

 [Open slides as PDF](/assets/slides/gramuglia_lafflitto_simulation_to_flight.pdf)

 <iframe src="/assets/slides/gramuglia_lafflitto_simulation_to_flight.pdf" width="100%" height="650px">
 This browser does not support embedded PDFs.
 Please use the link above to open the slides.
 </iframe>

 ---

-## Notes

-The slide material is shared for educational purposes in the context of the EuroGNC 2026 pre-conference workshop.

-Please respect the intellectual property of the speakers.
-If you would like to cite or reuse material from the slides, please contact the respective speaker directly.